Brian Turner (politician)

-Brian Mills Turner is a former Democratic member of the North Carolina House of Representatives.
-Turner represented the 116th district (including constituents in western Buncombe County) from 2015 to 2023.
-On November 29, 2021, Turner announced that he wouldn't seek re-election in 2022.
+Brian Mills Turner is a Democratic member of the North Carolina House of Representatives.
+Turner represented the 116th district (including constituents in western Buncombe County) from 2015 to 2023 and again since 2025.

+In November 2021, Turner announced that he wouldn't seek re-election in the 2022 election.

+In 2023, following redistricting, Turner announced he would be seeking election to the newly drawn 116th district.
+He was elected to serve in the position again in 2024, facing no primary or general election opposition.

 Education and professional career

 Turner earned a bachelor's degree in economics from Northwestern University in 1996 and a Master of Business Administration from the Babcock Graduate School of Management at Wake Forest University in 2010.

 Before his election to public office, Turner worked as a television producer at MTV, as an executive at his family's manufacturing company, and as vice chancellor at University of North Carolina at Asheville.
 He currently works as a commercial real estate agent.

 Political career

 In his first run for elected office in 2014, Turner defeated incumbent representative Tim Moffitt in a hotly contested race.
 He has been re-elected a total of 3 times, most recently in 2020.
+On November 29, 2021, Turner announced that he would not seek re-election.